crispy-strawberry/shard-docs/src/content/docs/reference/types.md

 **Structs:**
 Hold types and namespaced labels.
 Referenced by identifier.
-Comp WARN if not CamelCase  ~~maybe not, dont know if forcing this is a good idea~~
+Comp WARN if not camelCase  ~~maybe not, dont know if forcing this is a good idea~~
 eg: `String`, `Position`

 ## Guessing